fastify/github-action-merge-dependabot/README.md

 For more details on how semantic version difference is calculated please see [semver](https://www.npmjs.com/package/semver) package.

+If you set a value other than `any`, PRs that are not semantic version compliant are skipped.
+An example of a non-semantic version is a commit hash when using git submodules.

 ### `pr-number`

 _Optional_ A pull request number, only required if triggered from a workflow_dispatch event.
 Typically this would be triggered by a script running in a seperate CI provider.
 See [Trigger action from workflow_dispatch event](#trigger-action-from-workflow_dispatch-event)